List of Gargoyles episodes: Season 2 (1995–1996)

 The second season premiered on September 4, 1995, and consisted of 52 episodes.
 The Gargoyles have now sworn to protect their adopted city of New York, while still keeping themselves secret from the public.

 Beginning with the three-part episode "Avalon" and continuing for much of the rest of the season, episodes focus on a small group of characters—Goliath, his daughter Angela, Elisa, and Bronx—who are sent on a series of quests by the magical island of Avalon.
 The season concludes with a series of interrelated stories that begins with the two-part episode "The Gathering".

 Season 3: The Goliath Chronicles (1996–1997)

-Disney cancelled the original show's syndicated run in 1996, but ABC immediately picked it up, renaming it Gargoyles: The Goliath Chronicles.
+Disney ended the original show's syndicated run in 1996, but ABC immediately picked it up, renaming it Gargoyles: The Goliath Chronicles.
 The revamped show, with a largely new staff of writers and animators, ran on ABC's Saturday morning schedule for a single season consisting of 13 episodes.

 Following the events of "Hunter's Moon", the public is now fully aware of the existence of the Gargoyles; season 3 deals with the public's sometimes prejudicial misunderstanding of the Gargoyles' natures and intentions.
-The show was animated by Nelvana, an animation studio in Canada.
+Disney outsourced the show's production to Nelvana rather than having it done in-house at Disney Television Animation, "Seeing Isn't Believing" however was animated overseas by Walt Disney Animation Australia in Sydney.